There Once Was A Good King That Ruled Over A Large Kingdom

-There once was a good king that ruled over a large kingdom.
-He had many subjects that dwelt in the kingdom and they all enjoyed all that the kingdom provided.
+There once was a good king who ruled over a large kingdom.
+He had many subjects who dwelt in the kingdom and they all enjoyed all that the king provided them.
 The kingdom was beautiful and the king saw to it that his subjects had all they needed in life.
 The one thing he asked of them was for their allegiance.

-He sent out a royal decree to all those in his kingdom.
-The decree required his subjects to acknowledge him as King and to acknowledge his goodness and generosity toward them.
+The king sent out a royal decree to all those in his kingdom.
+The decree required his subjects to acknowledge him as king and to acknowledge his goodness and generosity towards them.
 Considering how good the king was to everyone, the king’s request seemed like something all those in the kingdom would be happy to affirm.
-However, there were those that took exception to the king’s request.
+However, there were those who took exception to the king’s request.
 The number of those that objected were not few, in fact, they were in the majority.
-Those close to the king were totally baffled by this.
+Those close to the king were baffled by this.
 The king was so good to all his subjects.
 Why would any of them choose to deny this?

 “Serve the Lord with gladness: come before His presence with singing.”
 (Psalm 100:2)